peterkuma/masters-thesis/chapters/03_solving-rte.md

 ### MT_CKD

-Perhaps the most comprehensive model of continuum absorption is MT_CKD produced by AER [@mlawer2012].
+One of the most comprehensive model of continuum absorption is MT_CKD produced by AER [@mlawer2012].
 It includes continuum absorption by water vapor, nitrogen, oxygen, carbon dioxide and ozone.
 The model uses a semi-empirical approach in which theoretical imact line shape modified by a χ-function